signag/raspi-cam-srv/docs/Settings.md

 A valid Flask session exists, if login has been passed once within an active browser instance, either in another tab of the browser window intended for streaming or within another window of the **same** browser.
 Closing all windows of a browser kills the session.

-## Activating / Deactivating Stereo Vision
+## Activating and Deactivating Stereo Vision

 If your system has 2 non-USB cameras of the seme model connected, you can use these as [stereo camera system](https://en.wikipedia.org/wiki/Computer_stereo_vision).

 **raspiCamSrv** supports basic stereo features such as [3D Videos and Depth Maps](./CamStereo.md) as well as [Calibration and Rectification](./CamCalibration.md).

 These features can only be activated if it has been recognized at system startup that 2 non-USB cameras of the same model are connected to the system.
-In addition, it is required that OpenCV, and numpy are installed (see [RaspiCamSrv Installation](../README.md#raspicamsrv-installation) Step 10).
+In addition, it is required that OpenCV, and numpy are installed (see [RaspiCamSrv Installation](./installation.md) Step 11).

 If any of these conditions is not met, the reason will be indicated: